fybrik/mover/README.md

 # Mover

 This is a collection of movement components.
+They are mostly used in [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data).

 It copies data between combinations of COS and Kafka and applies transformations.
 It's build with extendability in mind so that custom data stores or transformations can be used.